 I’ve recently begun work on two new projects.
 The first, on modernism and the novel series, is tentatively titled Time and Again: Modernism and the Form of the Series.
 This book aims to show how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers’ experiences of narrative time, characterization, and plot.
 In this project, I make the case for the novel series, too often dismissed as a purely commercial endeavor, as a form uniquely suited to the experimental imperatives of modernism, while also explaining why some series demonstrate a powerful resistance to those imperatives.

 My second book in progress is tentatively titled Looking Old: Anachronism in Contemporary Comics.
 In this project, I ask why contemporary cartoonists adopt the visual registers of the early twentieth century, producing work meant to appear much older than it actually is.
 This practice, which I term the “anachronistic aesthetic,” represents a significant form of experimentation in the comics medium by demonstrating the potential for critique inherent in the art object deliberately out of sync with its historical moment.

 These and other projects speak to my interests in popular forms–especially crime fiction, comics, and periodicals–that explicitly or implicitly blur the lines between convention and experiment, and in how those works complicate our understanding of cultural capital, aesthetic value, and generic definition.
-Articles on the early history of Ellery Queen’s Mystery Magazine and the relationship between criminology and crime fiction have appeared or are forthcoming in edited collections, and I recently edited a special issue of the Journal of Modern Periodical Studies on “Seriality,” where I contributed an essay on Dick Tracy and the narrative temporality of daily newspaper comics.
+Articles on the early history of Ellery Queen’s Mystery Magazine and the relationship between criminology and crime fiction have appeared in edited collections, and I recently edited a special issue of the Journal of Modern Periodical Studies on “Seriality,” where I contributed an essay on Dick Tracy and the narrative temporality of daily newspaper comics.
 I am currently developing a special issue of another journal on “Modernism in Comics,” as well as an essay on Agatha Christie and popular modernism.